UnionOfRAD/manual/en/common-tasks/logging.md

 ## Usage

 The `Logger` class has a single public function called `write()`.
-This is the method used to write log messages.
-Lithium also allows you to use the priority as the method name.
+This is the method used to write log messages.  li3 also allows you to use the priority as the method name.
 For instance, in the above configuration example, you could call the `Logger::critical()` method

 ### Example